Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Step 2.
 Define the user interface

 You are now going to create a page that contains a button at the bottom and a listview that spans over the remaining screen area.
-You will implement this layout with a grid panel.
+These two controls will be arranged thanks to a grid layout.
 You will declare the UI of the page in `main-page.xml`.

 <hr data-action="start" />